Overwhelm is not

 First, the load has to come down.

-Because planning requires a mind that can step back, compare, sequence, choose, estimate, and decide.
+That is the quiet trap of most productivity apps.
+They are built for a mind that can step back, compare, sequence, choose, estimate, and decide.

 Overwhelm often removes that capacity.